dotnsf/nodejsAmazonShop/README.md

 - Login to IBM Cloud at first: http://bluemix.net/

-- Folk this repository into yours.
+- Folk this repository into yours, if needed.

-- Edit manifest.yml for name and host.

 - Click this button to deploy Node.js application server to IBM Cloud:

 [![Deploy to Bluemix](https://bluemix.net/deploy/button.png)](https://bluemix.net/deploy?repository=https://github.com/dotnsf/nodejsAmazonShop)

+    - Edit application name, if needed, before deployment.

 - Create IBM Cloudant NoSQL DB service, and bind it to application.

-## Install
+## Optional Install

-- (Option)If you have Amazon Associate account tag and/or Amazon Web Service key/secret, edit settings.js with them.
+- If you have Amazon Associate account tag and/or Amazon Web Service key/secret, edit settings.js with them.

+- Deploy application again, or run following command:

 - `$ npm install`

 ## Load sample

+- Git clone or Download this repository.

 - Login to IBM Cloud, and create IBM Cloudant service instance, if you don't have one yet.